Scottie's Pizza Parlor

-Scottie's Pizza Parlor is a pizzeria with two locations in Portland, Oregon.
+Scottie's Pizza Parlor is a pizzeria with two locations in Portland, Oregon, United States.
+Scott Rivera and Amy Coplen opened the original location in southeast Portland's Hosford-Abernethy neighborhood in 2015.
+The second location opened in northwest Portland's Northwest District in late 2022.

 Description

 Scottie's Pizza Parlor is a pizzeria with two locations; the original restaurant is located on Division Street in southeast Portland's Hosford-Abernethy neighborhood, and a second operates on 21st Avenue in northwest Portland's Northwest District.
 The business makes 16-inch square and 18-inch round pizzas; varieties include margherita, pepperoni, and bianca (sauceless).
-Scottie's uses sourdough and makes mozzarella and ricotta in-house.
+Scottie's uses sourdough and has made mozzarella and ricotta in-house.
+The menu also includes Caesar salads, garlic knots, and cannoli.